calebabeck2020/CL-java-interview-prep/questions.md

 49. What would be returned from a static variable? (!!!)
 - receiving that variable from another class without need to instantiate the object into memory

-52. What is the collection API?
+52. What is the collection API? (!!)
-- The Collection API provides
+- The Collection API provides multiple interfaces that can be used to store collections of data in various flexible ways.

-53. Do you understand Java Threads?
+53. Do you understand Java Threads? (!!!)
--
+- A thread is

-54. Describe the difference between a set and a list?
+54. Describe the difference between a set and a list? (!)
 - A set is a disorganized collection of data whereas a list is generally an organized collection of data

 55. When would it be best to use an ArrayList or a List?
+- It is best to use an ArrayList or a List when you need an ordered collection of data that can be easily sorted

 56. What Java version are you using?
+- I have been using Java 8

-57. What is the difference between versions 8 and 11?
+57. What is the difference between versions 8 and 11? (!)
 - Version 11 introduced a new garbage collection and a new HTTP client

-58. What is the difference between Strings and StringBuffer?
+58. What is the difference between Strings and StringBuffer? (!!)
-- Strings are immutable objects whereas StringBuffers
+- Strings are immutable objects whereas StringBuffers are mutable objects that take Strings for the purpose of performing transformations on them

-59. What is a StringBuilder? (!)
+59. What is a StringBuilder? (!!)
 - Stringbuilder is an object that is used to take immutable Strings and perform transformations on them

 ### SQL: